jupyterlite/xeus/docs/files.md

 ⚠ This feature is very experimental and may fail in weird ways. ⚠

 xeus kernels will automatically have access to files served by JupyterLite.
-See [accessing files from a kernel](https://jupyterlite.readthedocs.io/en/stable/howto/content/python.html).

-This feature depends on the service worker, [which may not be available in some browser setups](https://jupyterlite.readthedocs.io/en/stable/howto/configure/advanced/service-worker.html#limitations).
+This feature depends on either the service worker ([which may not be available in some browser setups](https://jupyterlite.readthedocs.io/en/stable/howto/configure/advanced/service-worker.html#limitations)) or SharedArrayBuffers if the proper flags are set.

+See [accessing files from a kernel](https://jupyterlite.readthedocs.io/en/stable/howto/content/python.html) for more information.

 ### Making it more robust